-The following conclusions can be drawn from the comparison of the subject site with the four industrial sites summarised above:
+The following conclusions can be drawn from the comparison of the subject site with the five industrial sites summarised above:

 - The subject site is a rare extant example of a factory operating during the twentieth century in the Concord local area.
-Other factories which were operating in the Concord area during the twentieth century, such as the Farleigh, Nettheim & Company Tannery and Austral Bronze Factory, have undergone demolition with the sites since redeveloped to serve other non-industrial purposes. - As described in Section 0, the subject site exhibits characteristics of the 'Factory Garden Movement' along with other industrial sites such as the Davis Gelatine Factory and the Kodak Australasia Factory.
-Both the Davis Gelatine and the Kodak Australasia Factory are examples of the Factory Garden Movement applied on a large-scale with the sites displaying large expanses of landscaped areas which included recreational facilities for employees such as tennis courts.
+Other factories which were operating in the Concord area during the twentieth century, such as the Farleigh, Nettheim & Company Tannery and Austral Bronze Factory, have undergone demolition. - As described in Section 3.4, the subject site exhibits characteristics of the 'Factory Garden Movement' along with other industrial sites such as the Davis Gelatine Factory, the Kodak Australasia Factory and the Roche Factory.
+All three are examples of the Factory Garden Movement applied on a large-scale with the sites displaying large expanses of landscaped areas which included recreational facilities for employees such as tennis courts.
 In comparison, the subject site provides an example of the factory garden movement ideology on a modest and smaller scale.
-Further research into other industrial sites which display characteristics of the 'Garden Factory Movement' should be undertaken to ascertain if there are others that are still extant as both the landscaped settings of the Davis Gelatine Factory and the Kodak Australasia Factory have been lost.
-If none or few sites where evident the subject site would also exhibit rarity for the retention of the landscaped setting. - The subject site is noticeably different in comparison to the other industrial sites in that the whole manufacturing process is confined to one large building.
+Whilst the landscaped settings of the Davis Gelatine Factory and the Kodak Australasia Factory have been lost, at the Roche complex the landscaped setting has been retained and in being attributed to the significance of the site which is heritage listed, continues to be maintained despite the site remaining predominately vacant at present. - The subject site is noticeably different in comparison to the other industrial sites in that the whole manufacturing process is confined to one large building.
 It is noted that a detached administration building exists on the subject site, however no manufacturing or storage of the product appears to occur there.
 The other sites examined gradually constructed multiple structures on the sites to be used for different stages of the manufacturing process.
 Dissimilarly, all stages of the manufacturing process, production right down to distribution, all occur within the one factory building at the subject site.

-&lt;sup>83 'Item MM 96553Photograph - Kodak Australasia Pty Ltd, Exterior View of Kodak Factory, Abbotsford, Victoria, 1940-1955', n.d., http://collections.museumvictoria.com.au/items/1399083.
+80 'Item MM 96553Photograph - Kodak Australasia Pty Ltd, Exterior View of Kodak Factory, Abbotsford, Victoria, 1940-1955', n.d., http://collections.museumvictoria.com.au/items/1399083.